Panther Protocol’s Vision for Secure and Private DeFi

 Table of Contents:

-Panther Protocol will provide private access to DeFi while providing access to compliance tools supporting the new frontier of on-chain fianance.
+Panther Protocol will provide private access to DeFi while providing access to compliance tools supporting the new frontier of on-chain finance.
 Last month, Panther Ventures’ Head of Product, Saif Akhtar, and Chief Architect, Vadim Konstantinov presented the protocol’s latest vision for secure and private decentralized finance (DeFi) ecosystem at the Ethereum Community Conference 2024 (EthCC).
 This blog delves into that vision.

 A New Era for DeFi: Privacy and Compliance